 In November 2016, voters in Contra Costa County failed to approve Measure X, an additional one-half cent sales tax for transportation improvements.
 The measure lost by a narrow margin.
 It secured 63.45 percent of the votes, which is short of the 66.67 percent voter approval required by state statute.
 A new sales tax ballot measure could be pursued by Contra Costa Transportation Authority once the reasons for Measure X's failure are understood and community concerns are addressed.
-Public input, stakeholders' approval will be required to successfully pursue a new sales tax, which could provide a substantial share of funding for the selected HCT alternatives.
-State legislation will be required to increase sales tax rates in excess of current limits in Contra Costa County, because the rate is the maximum required by law.
+Public input and stakeholders' approval will be required to successfully pursue a new sales tax, which could provide a substantial share of funding for the selected HCT alternatives.

 If passed, Measure X was expected to generate \$2.9 billion of local funding over 30 years, and West County would have received \$668.3 million or 23.3 percent of the total expected funding.
-The proposed funding distribution is outlined in Table 2-1 below.
-The planned investments which would have been funded by Measure X are listed in Table 2-2 below.
+The proposed funding distribution is outlined in Table 3-1 below.
+The planned investments which would have been funded by Measure X are listed in Table 3-2 below.

-Table 2-1: Measure X Proposed Funding Distribution
+Table 3-1: Measure X Proposed Funding Distribution